Step

 Mani Stones

-Collect micro-lessons on sharpening your skills and applying them to Earth’s realms.
 Traditionally, carved mani stones have been placed along paths to share wisdom and prayer.
 Expand on that custom to develop your senses, curiosity, imagination, and reverence for being in Nature.
-Your mission is to practice the mani stones’ 52 lessons over time until they become a habit.
+Your mission is to find the 52 stones and follow their instructions.

 The